Recorded on March 19th '26 / 11:30 AM to 12:20 PM PDT

 - Regulatory Reality (Not the Theory): How AI enforcement is unfolding through regulators, enforcement action, and private litigation and what recent cases, settlements, and guidance signal for HR leaders deploying AI tools.

-- AI Rules That Matter Now: How laws and regulations across jurisdictions including in the EU, Colorado, California, New York City, Illinois, and others are shaping employer obligations—and why HR leaders must plan for fragmentation, not uniformity.
+- AI Rules That Matter Now: How laws and regulations across jurisdictions including in the EU, Colorado, California, New York City, Illinois, and others are shaping employer obligations.

 - Novel Legal Theories Testing the Contours of Liability in an AI-Enabled Workplace: How AI-enabled screening and decision-support tools are giving rise to novel litigation theories that test traditional assumptions about employer responsibility, vendor roles, consumer protection requirements and the applicability of existing statutory frameworks.